Arusha City Council: Climate

 The city district has two rainy seasons, with brief rains from October through January and extensive rains from March through May.
 The annual rainfall varies from 500 millimeters to 1200 millimeters, with an average of 844 millimeters.
-The temperature ranges from 170 C to 340 C, with mild and cold temperatures being predominant.
+The temperature ranges from 17 C to 34 C, with mild and cold temperatures being predominant.

 The cold season lasts from mid-April to mid-August, with pleasant weather the rest of the year.

 Topgraphy

 On Mount Meru's Southern Slopes is where Arusha City is situated.
 Its elevation ranges from 1,450 to 1,160 meters above sea level.
 The gently sloping plains are divided by the volcanically altered slopes that are from isolated peaks.
 Themi, Suye, Nemas, and many other hills are part of this group.
 Rivers and countless tiny streams that originate on the slope of Mount Meru or on the slopes of the aforementioned hills make up the city.
 These rivers include the Burka, Engarenaro, Naura, Themi, and Kijenge, which all flow into the Themi River and connect to the southern portion of the city.

 The soil in Arusha City is andosol in general classification and is volcanic in origin.
 The moderate and steep slopes of Mt.
 Meru and its surrounding hills have the most fertile land and receive the most rainfall.
 Sand and pyroclastic rocks have been incorporated into the soil on the steep slope of Mount Meru.
-The most of the land in these areas is farmed.
+Most of the land in these areas is farmed.

 As you get closer to Simanjiro, a flat area of gneiss, granite, and schist rock allows for water penetration to a reasonable depth, but the majority of the area is covered with clay soil, which is unproductive (has no natural fertility), and the soil retains water for a significant amount of time.
 Since most soils are composed primarily of volcanic ash, erosion is a key concern.